-There's no point in migrating data that's out of date or inaccurate, so before you embark on the data migration process, take some time to examine your data set and prepare it for transfer.
+There’s no point in migrating data that’s out of date or inaccurate, so before you embark on the data migration process, take some time to examine the data within your CRM and prepare it for transfer.

-Here are the most important targets to watch out for when doing a deep-clean of your constituent data:
+Here are the most important red flags to watch out for when doing a deep-clean of your constituent data:

 Another big step you’ll want to take during the data cleaning process?
 Make sure you have a well documented plan for how data should be logged moving forward.
 Data mishaps happen when the input process isn’t clear, so take the time to get everyone on your team on the same page.